tiffanyadora/23792114_hw5/README.md

 ## OpenWeather API Key Setup

-To use the weather functionality, you need to set up the OpenWeather API key environment variable:
+To use the weather functionality, you need to set up your OpenWeather API key environment variable:

+1. Go to https://openweathermap.org/ and make a new account if you have not.
+2. After logged in, click on your profile and go to "My API Keys"
+3. Copy your API Key

 ### For Linux/Mac
 ```bash